reivelrei/Mnemos/README.md

 1. Register or log in to your account.
 2. Create a new flashcard set.
 3. Add flashcards manually or use AI to generate them.
-4. Use the smart learning feature to review and reinforce knowledge.
+4. Review cards and reinforce knowledge.

 ## License
 This project is licensed under the MIT License.